messDiv/MESS/docs/inference.rst

    an ``ipyclient`` parameter to specify to use an ipyparallel backend.
    For simplicity here we will not use this option, but in reality it would be a good idea to parallelize the posterior predictive simulations.
-See the `MESS parallelization docs <MESS_parallelization.md>`__ for more info about how to implement the parallel backend.
+See the :ref:`MESS parallelization docs
+   <arallelization.md>` for more info about how to implement the parallel
+    backend.

-This time the only thing we *have* to pass in is the empirical data and the dataframe of prediction values, but I’m showing a couple more arguments here for the sake of completeness.
-Setting ``est_only`` to True will use only the exact parameter estimates for all simulations, whereas setting it to False will sample uniformly between the upper and lower prediction interval for each simulation. ``nsims`` should be obvious, the number of posterior predictive simulations to perform.
+This time the only thing we *have* to pass in is the empirical data and the dataframe of prediction values, but I'm showing a couple more arguments here for the sake of completeness.
+Setting ``est_only`` to ``True`` will use only the exact parameter estimates for all simulations, whereas setting it to ``False`` will sample uniformly between the upper and lower prediction interval for each simulation. ``nsims`` should be obvious, the number of posterior predictive simulations to perform.
 ``force`` will overwrite any pre-existing simulations, thus preventing